Ensure refunds of foreign returnees from hotels: MHA to states

-The Union Home Ministry on May 26 asked states and union territories (UTs) to ensure that foreign returnees, who made advance payments for hotel stay, should get refunds after the reduction of 14 days institutional quarantine to seven days.
+The Union Home Ministry asked states and UTs to ensure that foreign returnees, who made advance payments for hotel stay, should get refunds after the reduction of 14 days institutional quarantine to seven days.

 In a letter to all state governments and union territory administrations, Union Home Secretary Ajay Bhalla said the fresh guidelines issued by the Ministry of Health and Family Welfare have revised the quarantine arrangements for those Indians who have returned from abroad under the Vande Bharat Mission.